DevExpress-Examples/asp-net-web-forms-cardview-detail-data-in-popup-window/Readme.md

 </dx:CardViewHyperLinkColumn>
 ```

-When a user clicks a hyperlink, a popup window is opened to display detail data - orders of the current customer.
-The [SetContentUrl](https://docs.devexpress.com/AspNet/js-ASPxClientPopupControlBase.SetContentUrl(url)) method specifies the web page ([Orders.aspx](./CS/Orders.aspx)) to be displayed in the window and the query paramenter (`customerID`) to select data from the data base.
+When a user clicks a hyperlink, a pop-up window opens that displays detail data: orders of the current customer.
+The [SetContentUrl](https://docs.devexpress.com/AspNet/js-ASPxClientPopupControlBase.SetContentUrl(url)) method specifies the web page ([Orders.aspx](./CS/Orders.aspx)) to be displayed in the window and the query parameter (`customerID`) to select data from the database.

 ```jscript
 function ShowDetailPopup(customerID) {